Feature-Based Software Design Pattern Detection: Related Work

-Very few studies utilised code metrics or variants in identification of design patterns.~\citep{Uchiyama:2011} have presented a software pattern detection approach by using software metrics and machine learning technique.
-They have identified candidates for the roles that compose the design patterns by considering machine learning and software metrics. \citep{Lanza:2007} approach uses learning from the information extracted from design pattern instances which normally include variant implementations such number of accessor methods etc. In their book defined a set of object oriented metrics which they called variants. ~\citep{Fontana:2011} introduced the micro-structures that are regarded as the building blocks of design patterns.
-They evaluated whether the detection of these building blocks is relevant for the detection of occurrences of design patterns. ~\citep{Thaller:2019} has build a feature map for pattern instances using neural networks. ~\citep{Niere:2002} exploited a recognition algorithm which works incrementally rather than trying to analyse a possibly large software system in one pass.
-Several other approaches exploit the techniques of machine learning to solve the issue of variants.
+Several other approaches exploit machine learning to solve the issue of variants.
 For example,~\citep{Chihada:2015} mapped the design pattern detection problem into a learning problem.
-Their proposed detector is based on learning from the information extracted from design pattern instances, which normally include variant implementations.
-They have considered support vector machine (SVM) for the classification of their selected design patterns.~\citep{Ferenc:2005} applied machine learning algorithms to filter false positives out of the results of a graph matching phase, thus providing better precision in the overall output while considering variants~\citep{Ferenc:2005}.
+Their proposed detector is based on learning from the information extracted from design pattern instances, which normally include variant implementations. ~\citep{Ferenc:2005} applied machine learning algorithms to filter false positives out of the results of a graph matching phase, thus providing better precision in the overall output while considering variants.
 A recent work by \citep{Hussain:2018} leverage deep learning algorithms for the organisation and selection of DPs based on text categorisation.
 To reduce the size of training examples for DP detection, a clustering algorithm is proposed by \citep{Dong:2008} based on decision tree learning.

-While \citep{Alhusain:2013} purely employs artificial neural networks to perform the detection.
-However, the applicability of machine learning approaches suffers from the drawbacks and limitations of collecting datasets and training machine learning models~\citep{Dong:2008}. hence, we built a large dataset which is publicly available and trains a machine learning model with high accuracy.
+Though we have used machine learning based classifiers to test the efficacy of our approach, our approach is substantially different from the aforementioned studies as well as the benchmark studies in many ways.
+We have summarised the differences as under: